rolandoalvarado/bob-v2/README.md

 Helpful references for development
 ----------------------------------
+1. [Gherkin Syntax](https://github.com/cucumber/cucumber/wiki/Gherkin) - If all you want is to write .feature files, this is the only reference you need.
-1. [Capybara DSL](http://rubydoc.info/github/jnicklas/capybara/master) - Learn about the DSL used in the tests.
+2. [Capybara DSL](http://rubydoc.info/github/jnicklas/capybara/master) - Learn about the DSL used in the tests.
-2. [Cucumber](http://cukes.info) - Learn about the Cucumber framework.
+3. [Cucumber](http://cukes.info) - Learn about the Cucumber framework.
 The Cucumber Book is highly recommended.
-3. [Rspec-Rails](http://rubydoc.info/gems/rspec-rails/frames) - Background information about the testing framework used.
+4. [Rspec-Rails](http://rubydoc.info/gems/rspec-rails/frames) - Background information about the testing framework used.
-4. [Factory Girl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) - Learn about the dynamic fixture library used in the tests.
+5. [Factory Girl](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md) - Learn about the dynamic fixture library used in the tests.
-5. [Guard](https://github.com/guard/guard) - Learn about what files are watched (for changes) and how tests gets executed automatically.
+6. [Guard](https://github.com/guard/guard) - Learn about what files are watched (for changes) and how tests gets executed automatically.